-About Waquoit Bay National Estuarine Research Reserve
+About the Waquoit Bay National Estuarine Research Reserve (WBNERR)

 The Waquoit Bay National Estuarine Research Reserve (WBNERR) is one of 27 reserves around the country dedicated to protecting estuaries through research and education.
 Waquoit became part of the reserve system in 1984.
 It is jointly managed by the National Oceanic and Atmospheric Administration and the Massachusetts Department of Conservation and Recreation state park system.